lucydot/slides/1910_Oba/1910_Oba_group.md

 <small>
 <img src="./images/IPR.png"  class="plain" width="800"/>

-* IPR = "Inverse Participation Ratio"
+* IPR = Inverse Participation Ratio
 * The phonon mode with the largest contribution from the iodine dimer is a localised mode with an IPR = 21.4 and a frequency of 1.59 THz
-* This frequency is equal to the frequency of the negative interstitial PES (harmonic)
+* This frequency is equal to the frequency of the negative interstitial PES (harmonic) --> a normal phonon mode with strong accepting character

 </small>